ACHMartin/seastar_project/docs/source/install.rst

 Retrieving sources
 ------------------

-Navigate to the latest release `(v2023.10.3)` on the RHS of the root project page and download and unzip the source code.
+Navigate to the latest release `(v2023.10.3)` on the right-hand-side of the root project page and download and unzip the source code.

 You can also retrieve sources from the GitHub repository :